poorvikaa08/Leetcode/README.md

-# Leetcode-C
+# Leetcode
-Solution of few leetcode problems in C
+Solution of leetcode problems